ricku81/Memory_Game/README.md

 # Memory_Game
-A browser based Memory Game
+I created a browser based Memory Game!
+I'm completely new to this, but I gave it a shot based on what Springboard has been teaching me.
+There is minimal CSS, but it works.
+Enjoy!